RADAR-base/radar-prmt-android/README.md

 ## Usage

-To send some mock data to the `radar-test.thehyve.net` server, run `./gradlew :org.radarcns.kafka:cleanTest :org.radarcns.kafka:test`.
+To send some mock data to the `radar-test.thehyve.net` server, run `./gradlew :app:cleanTest :app:test`.